How It Works

 Collect your water samples

 Use any glass container you have at home — a mason jar, a drinking glass, anything clean.
-Fill it with about 100 mL of water.
-Glass, not plastic — so the container can't contaminate what you're testing.
-The kit includes two complete tests so you can compare any two sources side-by-side.
+Glass, not plastic — so the container can't shed plastic into what you're testing.
+Fill it with about 100 mL.
+Run two samples so you can compare any two sources side-by-side — that takes two tests, sold separately from the kit.

 Filter your sample

-Push the stained water through the included filter using the applicator.
+Push the stained water through the included filter using the syringe.
 The filter traps everything the dye attached to while the water passes through.

 Compare and interpret

 More pink specks = more potential microplastics.
-Run the second test with filtered water and compare side-by-side.
+Run the second test with filtered water and compare side-by-side under the microscope.
 The difference tells you whether your filter is actually working.
-Your report includes a severity rating and context for what the numbers mean.

 What You Get